hvak/Chesapeake/README.md

 # Chesapeake
-Chesapeak - A REPRAP 3D printer made from DVD drives
+Chesapeake - A REPRAP 3D printer made from DVD drives